Welcome to Nature Maven's Healthy Eating Healthy Planet Blog

 My vegan-ness emerged again at the Fairway Market in Red Hook where I was intoxicated with the selections.
 There's a whole annex of whole food stuff, like a wall of Bob's Red Mill products where I found the Golden Flaxseed Meal I heap on my cereal every morning.
 I was able to get a box of Nugo Organic Dark Chocolate Pomegranate protein bars, a staple of my busy working life and good to have in one's purse or briefcase in case of sudden hunger and nothing to eat but junk!
 Then from a huge selection of international olive oils, I found the Ligurian olive oil recommended for a VegNews pesto recipe in the Sept/Oct issue.

 After a hot lunch of vegan peas and rice, samosas, and sauteed broccoli rabe, we set out again through the rest of the store where I found Galaxy's Vegan Cheddar slices and Gardein Chick'n Santa Fe vegan chicken cutlets stuffed with black beans and corn and in a marinara sauce, nicely heated in the oven for lunch today.
 Wow!
-It's a darn good chicken substitute, might even fool some folks.
-A pass through the frozen section bagged me some Morningstar Farms Meal Starter Chick'n Strips, great to have on hand to add to my weekly Tacqueria (Vegan) Caesar Salad.
-I went home happy and self-satisfied. then I checked the phone and found texts and voicemails alerting me to a work crisis that I handled remotely with the amazing (read "saintly") assistance of a colleague.
+It's a good chicken substitute, might even fool some folks.
+A pass through the frozen section bagged me some Morningstar Farms Meal Starter Chick'n Strips, great to have on hand to add to my weekly Mexican (Vegan) Caesar Salad.

 So that's this weeks wrap-up, and I am still living the vegan way.